12 Types of Ladybugs in Colorado

 by Judy Gallagher is licensed under CC BY 2.0

-The Fifteen-Spotted Lady Beetle, scientifically known as Anatis labiculata, is a fascinating ending to our list of types of ladybugs in Colorado found in forests and woodlands.
+The Fifteen-Spotted Lady Beetle, scientifically known as Anatis labiculata, is a fascinating ending to our list of ladybugs in Colorado found in forests and woodlands.

 This oval-shaped ladybug has a black and white head, and its body color can vary from white, orange, reddish, or light gray to dark purple.